wilsonmar/wilsonmar.github.io/_posts/2021-04-14-azure-networking.md

    * <a href="#TrafficManager">Traffic Manager</a> is a DNS "referral engine" routing IP addresses globally across geographic regions
    <br /><br />

-Use either Traffic Manager or Front Door, not both.
+REMEMBER: Use either Traffic Manager or Front Door, not both.

    * <a href="#AppGateway">App Gateway</a> for URI routing with App Firewall
    * F5 (third-party virtual appliance) NVA